sonminh18/kubernetes-nightmares/docs/k8s/dns/ha-dns.md

 ---

+### DNS in Kubernetes Cluster

 DNS is an essential component of any network infrastructure, providing resolution for hostnames to IP addresses.
 In a Kubernetes cluster, DNS plays a critical role in enabling communication between pods and services, as well as with external resources.

-What if we're running a production with Kubernetes, and DNS component is crashed, then all of pods in cluster can not resolve DNS.
-That is really a nightmare.

 **CoreDNS**